Austrian Audio looks to build on five-star success with open-back Hi-X65 headphones

 Austrian Audio has designed the Hi-X65 to be used for long listening (or, owing to their professional suitability, long mastering) sessions, with soft memory foam earpads and headband padding promising to provide plenty of space for the ears and prevent head pressure.
 Both the earpads and headband can be replaced down the line.

-Like its closed-back siblings, the Hi-X65 can fold compactly for easier storage.
+Like its closed-back siblings, the Hi-X65 can folded into a compact unit for easier storage.
 They come with a carrying bag, too, and not only is a 3m audio cable supplied in the box but also a 1.2m length (which is only an optional extra for the Hi-X50 and Hi-X55).

 The Austrian Audio Hi-X65 headphones are available now priced at £319.
 So, have we finally found a match for the multi-Award-winning Grado SR325e open-back headphones?
 We look forward to finding out.